 I was lucky enough to spend 5 weeks in Vietnam, giving me plenty of time to immerse myself in the country.
 Most long-haul international flights will take you into either Hanoi or Ho Chi Minh City and these are brilliant places to start.
 The first thing you will notice when leaving the airport is the abundance of traffic, more motorbikes than you have probably ever seen in your entire life.
 Not a second passes where your ears are not filled with the honk of a passing vehicle.
 You will quickly learn that a beep in Vietnam is not quite practiced in the same way as the UK; it’s an absolute free for all.
 For a good week after I left the country, I could still hear the sound of a motorbike horn ringing through my ears.

 The cities themselves are a surprise.
-I expected Vietnam to be run down and under-developed, but instead you are met by quite the opposite.
 Towering sky scrapers, bright lights and a cool, cosmopolitan vibe.
-To put the modernity of it all into perspective, the Hanoi bus system has free (actually working) Wi-Fi, when we can’t even get it on trains here at home!!!
+To put the modernity of it all into perspective, the Hanoi bus system has free (actually working) Wi-Fi, when we can’t even get it on trains here at home!
 However, this doesn’t detract from the south-east Asian backpacker vibe that lingers wherever you visit.
 This is epitomised in Hanoi’s old quarter, made up of streets and streets lined with stalls and shops selling bright garments and souvenirs, local street food and of course BEER.
-In fact, there’s one street that is completely lined with small traditional bars selling cheap beer, and when I say cheap- I mean less than 50p cheap.
+In fact, there’s one street that is completely devoted to small traditional bars selling cheap beer, and when I say cheap- I mean less than 50p cheap.
 However, not only is Hanoi a brilliant stopping point for its cheap beer, but it’s a great hub to explore the North of the country, with many bus routes and day trips starting in the city.

 Words by Molly Geddes